How to Generate Proguard/R8 rules for Navigation Component Arguments

 build.gradle.kts it may look like this:

 preBuild task is executed before building and already registered by Android Gradle Plugin.
-Don’t forget to add custom Proguard rules path.
+Don’t forget to add a custom Proguard rules path.
 Eg. for library project it may be:

 Thanks to WrocławJUG for the JDD 2019 conference ticket!